If you require an Ambulance, or are unsure of which agency you should call in an emergency, phone 000.

 To be better prepared for emergencies, you may want to create your own household Emergency Plan and consider discussing your arrangements with your loved ones.
 The Red Cross, SES Emergency Kit Checklist and Department of Communities and Social Inclusion websites may assist you with preparing such a Plan.

 You may also want to make sure you are insured adequately and if you manage a business, your Business Continuity Plan is up to date.
-The Insurance Council of Australia and Department for Manufacturing, Innovation, Trade, Resources and Energy (DMITRE) websites may assist your assessment.
+The Insurance Council of Australia and Department of State Development websites may assist your assessment.

 Games are also available to assist you with ideas about how you and your family can prepare for an event.
 These include but may not be limited to the following: